 A Bit of 1x Drivetrain History

 There has always been a demand for 1x drivetrains but they weren’t always available off the shelf.
-The technology just wasn’t there for manufactures to make reliable and efficient wide-range 1x drivetrains until recently.
+The technology just wasn’t there for manufacturers to make reliable and efficient wide-range 1x drivetrains until recently.

 In 2012, Sram released the first mass-market 1x drivetrain.
 This was made possible by 3 technological advancements including: